StemboltEU/solidus_bare_docker/README.md

 We need:
 - Secret Key Base to run Rails in production
 - Postgres database password
+- Basic auth user and password for the traefik admin

 Create a secret key base secret (for SECRET_KEY_BASE):
 ```